nilszeilon/lumen.nvim/README.md

 # lumen.nvim

-lumen.nvim is a journal that automatically extracts data points from your journal notes.
+A journaling system that self extracts data from your notes.

 ## Prerequisites